datumbox/datumbox-framework/README.md

     </dependency>
 ```

-Note: A couple nof classes that focus on Linear Programming require installing an external C library called [lpsolve](http://sourceforge.net/projects/lpsolve/).
-Installing this binary library is optional; please check the [Detailed Installation Guide](http://blog.datumbox.com/how-to-install-and-use-the-datumbox-machine-learning-framework/) for more info.
+Note: A couple of classes which use Linear Programming require installing an external C library called [lpsolve](http://sourceforge.net/projects/lpsolve/).
+Most users won't use these classes and thus installing the binary library can be considered optional; please check the [Detailed Installation Guide](http://blog.datumbox.com/how-to-install-and-use-the-datumbox-machine-learning-framework/) for more info.

 Technical Details
 -----------------